sockperson/DragaliaSaveEditor/README.txt

 Usage:

+[.exe]
+1. Put savedata.txt into the same folder that the .exe is in
+2. Run the program by double clicking it
+3. Follow instructions listed in the program.
+New save data file will be outputted to this directory

+[.jar]
-1. Put savedata.txt into the same directory that the jarfile is in
+1. Put savedata.txt into the same folder that the jarfile is in
 2. Open up command line / terminal
 3. Navigate to this directory with 'cd [folder path]' command
 4. Run the jar with 'java -jar DragaliaSaveEditor.jar'